Deep Necklift Surgery in London

 There are a few different reasons someone may benefit from a neck lift.

 · Loss of contour or definition of the neck and jawline.
 Either as part of the ageing process, or in some patients as part of their genetics, the deep muscle layers in our neck that give us the beautiful contour to our jawline and neck weaken.
 These include the platysma muscle and the anterior digastrics.
 The platysma muscle in the neck is the equivalent of the facial SMAS in the face that provides the facial structural integrity and is the target of a deep plane facelift.
-As we age, the platysma loses it’s tone and becomes lax, causing separation in midline of the neck.
+As we age, the platysma loses its tone and becomes lax, causing separation in the midline of the neck.
 This separation can have the effect of prominent vertical bands, known as platysma bands.
 The anterior digastrics are a pair of muscles in the floor of the mouth, topographically located on either side of the submental area.
 Laxity of the anterior digastric muscles often can be seen as bulging areas underneath the chin.

 · Excess neck skin.
-As we age there is a reduction in the quantity and quality of collagen and elastin in our tissue resulting in loose, redundant neck skin.
-The superficial layer of neck fat also undergoes a process of thinning with time (atrophy), which in combination with the loss of skin elasticity contributes to skin crepiness with obvious pleats and wrinkles.
+As we age, there is a reduction in the quantity and quality of collagen and elastin in our tissue, resulting in loose, redundant neck skin.
+The superficial layer of neck fat also undergoes a process of thinning with time (atrophy), which, in combination with the loss of skin elasticity, contributes to skin crepiness with obvious pleats and wrinkles.

 · Submandibular gland protrusion.
 The submandibular glands are normally hidden away behind the lower jawline and are part of a network of glands that produce saliva.
-In some people either due to aging or genetics these submandibular glands can grow larger, herniate inferiorly and create some lateral fullness with additional contribution from the anterior digastric muscles.
+In some people, either due to aging or genetics, these submandibular glands can grow larger, herniate inferiorly and create some lateral fullness with additional contribution from the anterior digastric muscles.
 This results in distortion of the crisp jawline and the depth of the submandibular contours.
 This is often what some clients describe as jowls.
-In these patients with heavy, protruding glands a necklift is the only option for improvement.
+In these patients with heavy, protruding glands, a necklift is the only option for improvement.

 Given the various aetiology for neck lift surgery it is easy to understand that this procedure is not limited to a certain age group.
 Neck lift surgery can provide the solution for someone in their 30s or 40s as well as someone in their 50s.
-Regardless of the age however, in those patients who present with significant lower face descent and jowling the gold standard is a combination of deep plane facelift and deep neck lift.
+Regardless of the age however, in those patients who present with significant lower face descent and jowling, the gold standard is a combination of deep plane facelift and deep neck lift.

 What scars are there after a neck lift?

 Neck lift scars differ depending on the indication for surgery.
-For those patients where there is not an abundance of excess skin then a single 3cm incision hidden underneath the chin (submental incision) is only needed to gain access to the deeper structures.
+For those patients where there is not an abundance of excess skin, a single 3cm incision hidden underneath the chin (submental incision) is only needed to gain access to the deeper structures.
 This is “isolated” deep neck lift is less common and only reserved for young patients with good quality skin, who present with anterior neck heaviness due to genetics.
 For those where there is excessive skin and generalised neck laxity that needs to be removed, an additional incision is required around the earlobe and behind the ear.
 This additional post-auricular incision is Mr Orfaniotis’ preferred option when lateral platysma laxity is also present.
-It allows access in order to tighten of the lateral part of the platysma to the post-auricular area (mastoid) and improve definition of the angle of the jaw (mandible).
+It allows access in order to tighten the lateral part of the platysma to the post-auricular area (mastoid) and improve the definition of the angle of the jaw (mandible).
 This type of neck lift is more effective in addressing the majority of the neck concerns and is the most commonly used by Mr Orfaniotis.
 The scars from a necklift are placed in natural grooves of the chin and back of the ears to minimise their visibility.
 Scars take up to a year to fully mature.
-At the end of the year the scars should be a light silvery colour only visible on close inspection.
+At the end of the year, the scars should be a light silvery colour only visible on close inspection.

 How is a neck lift performed?